Live dealers: how it works

 - Microphones, lighting

-- Quality Control and Technical Support Service
+- Quality Control and Technical Support

 Leading providers such as Evolution, Playtech, Pragmatic Live have studios around the world: Malta, Romania, Latvia, Philippines, Georgia, etc.